Small business hiring guide: How to find the best candidates

 Still, managing multiple job postings on several different websites can be difficult.
 Homebase hiring offers a great solution by doing the work for you.
 It only takes a few minutes to post and promote your opening on the top online job boards, such as Indeed and ZipRecruiter.

 To find the right candidate even quicker and easier, we provide customizable job description templates to help spark some inspiration and decrease the amount of work this step can sometimes take.
-When your description looks how you want it to, it only takes one click to send it out to multiple sites at once.
+When your new role description looks how you want it to, it only takes one click to send it out to multiple sites at once.
 This way when applicants search “small businesses hiring near me,” your job offer will show up.

-Use a tool that manages all your applicants in one place with the right onboarding tool
+Manage all your applicants in one place with the right onboarding tool

 Posting your job opening on multiple sites will most likely result in an onslaught of potential job candidates for the open position.
-With more candidates comes more hiring manager responsibilities—you’ll need to sift through all the applications to find the perfect match.
+With more candidates comes more hiring manager responsibilities—you’ll need to sift through all the applications to find those who match employment eligibility criteria.
 With Homebase, the sifting process is reduced with pre-interview questions.

 You have the option to ask each application questions such as “are you available to work on the weekends?” or whether or not they feel comfortable wearing a mask during their shift.
 This way you can prioritize the applicants whose answers satisfy your needs for the position and simplify the interview process.

 Another potential hiring headache small business owners struggle with: navigating through communicating with every applicant you want to interview.
 Signing up with Homebase means you can message each candidate and schedule those interviews in one place.

 Prioritize the onboarding process

 Background checks, applicant screening, workers compensation insurance, income taxes, state taxes, federal taxes, employment taxes, payroll taxes, oh my!
-The hiring process does not stop once you hire your perfect employee.
+The hiring process does not stop once you hire the best employee.
 There are many new-hire reporting aspects and documents that state and federal governments require employers and employees to complete.
 Failing to complete this legally required paperwork can lead to some severe consequences.